MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 ---
-title: Saving changes to a project
+title: Saving changes to a project's work breakdown structure
 description: This article explains how changes made the work breakdown structure are saved to Dataverse.
 author:  abriccetti
 ms.date: 03/11/2024